Actions provide a way to execute very quick tasks in a single Component, using a single code base.

 Important: use https://docker-runner.keboola.com/ for calling this part of the API.

-As the application output is passed back through the API, all output from an action MUST be JSON (except for errors).
+As the component output is passed back through the API, all output from an action MUST be JSON (except for errors).

-If your application outputs an invalid JSON on its STDOUT, an application error will be raised.
+If your component outputs an invalid JSON on its STDOUT, an application error will be raised.

 Actions use the same exit codes as the default